Can stress kill?

 In addition, a health promotion professional can help advise on how to build these behaviors into a regular routine of self-care.

 However, if stress is interfering with day-to-day activities, interrupting sleep, or causing you to not feel well physically, it may be useful to consult a health care provider or a mental health professional.
 Part of keeping stress in check is a determination to keep it from becoming overwhelming.
-If you're looking to learn more about stress and how to cope with it, you may find the Stress & Anxiety section of the Go Ask Alice!
-Emotional Health archives to be helpful.
+If you're looking to learn more about stress and how to cope with it, you may find the Go Ask Alice!
+Stress Fact Sheet to be helpful.
 Ultimately, supporting both the mind and body, especially when stress appears in multiple life arenas, is the best defense.

 Originally published Dec 06, 1996